Card Sharks: Personnel

 Gene Wood was the primary announcer on both the original and 1980s Card Sharks, with Charlie O'Donnell and Bob Hilton serving as occasional substitutes.
 Jack Narz, Jay Stewart, and Johnny Olson also served as substitutes for NBC, and Johnny Gilbert and Rod Roddy also served as substitutes for CBS.
 Gary Kroeger was the announcer in 2001, and Rich Fields was the announcer of the Gameshow Marathon episode.
 Donna Jay Fulks served as announcer during the 2019-2021 series.

 The theme for the NBC version was previously used on the Goodson-Todman series Double Dare with host Alex Trebek that aired in 1976 on CBS.
 Edd Kalehoff wrote that theme through Score Productions, and the theme for the 1980s version of Card Sharks through his own production company.
 Alan Ett and Scott Liggett composed the 2001 series theme.
 A revived version of the original theme was used for the ABC revival.

 Ann Pennington, Janice Baker, Lois Areno, Kristin Bjorklund, Melinda Hunter, and Markie Post all served as models on NBC.
 Lacey Pemberton and Suzanna Williams were the models on the concurrent CBS and syndication runs in the 1980s, and Tami Roman was the model in 2001.
-Jerry Wolf and Alexis Gaube was the dealers during the 2019-2021 series.
+Jerry Wolf and Alexis Gaube were the dealers during the 2019-2021 series.
 Following that show's cancellation, Wolf departed Hollywood while Gaube became the newest model on The Price Is Right in 2022.

+Episode Status

+All versions of Card Sharks are completely intact.
+It was one of the few NBC daytime game shows during this time frame to escape wiping, due to Goodson-Todman blocking the network from wiping their shows.

+Reruns of the Jim Perry, Bob Eubanks and Bill Rafferty versions have appeared on Game Show Network in the past.
+Buzzr now airs reruns from these versions of the program.

+The Pat Bullard version has never been reaired since being cancelled.

 International versions

-The most significant difference in gameplay for foreign formats of Card Sharks was the use of married couples instead of individual contestants (except the U.S., Brazilian, Greek, and Portuguese versions, which only featured individual contestants).
-All global versions of Card Sharks (except the U.S., Brazil, and Greece) were mostly produced by Reg Grundy.
+The most significant difference in gameplay for foreign formats of Card Sharks was the use of married couples instead of individual contestants (except the U.S., Brazilian, Chilean, Greek, and Portuguese versions, which only featured individual contestants).
+All global versions of Card Sharks (except the U.S., Brazil, Chile, and Greece) were mostly produced by Reg Grundy.